Daniel-Gia/FaroTech/README.md

 Controling the robot (CAN Bus)
 - `Left Stick` - To control the left side of the robot
 - `Right Stick` - To control the right side of the robot
+- `Left/Right Bumper` - Adjust the speed of robot motors